The Shed Registry

 6-month accrual (through July 2026): 6 x $1,000 = $6,000.

 12-month accrual (through January 2027): 12 x $1,000 = $12,000.
-At this point, the shed crosses the 3-year mark (February 2027), and the penalty rate jumps to $100/lf.
+In February 2027, the shed crosses the 3-year mark, and the penalty rate jumps to $100/lf.

 Rate after 3-year threshold: 100 ft x $100 = $10,000/month, capped at $6,000/month.